 The application process is completely on-line.
-Before you begin, learn about available placements and prepare for the application process.
+Before you begin, learn about available placements and prepare for the application process by carefully reviewing the information available on this site.
+More questions?
+Contact Professor Gotthelf at: Barbara.Gotthelf@rutgers.edu or 856-225-6692 - Judicial.

 Use these links to learn about approved placements:

-(See separate tab under "Real-World Experience" for Judicial Externships.)
+(See separate tab under "Real-World Experience" for Practice Externships.)

-BEFORE you start your application, look at the lists of approved placements.
+BEFORE you start your application, look at the lists of approved chambers.
 Be prepared to select up to 3 choices at which to work.

 Practice Externships (criminal or civil) are open to 3L students, and to 2L students if consistent with the applicable student practice rule.
 Students who can appear in New Jersey courts must be 3Ls.
 Students who will appear in Pennsylvania courts can be second term 2Ls.
 Students who will not appear in court for a client may be either 2L or 3L or equivalent.